EKS clusters should be configured to have kubernetes secrets encrypted using KMS

 }

-If you manage resources directly, configure the relevant Terraform AWS provider resources to meet this control.
+Use AWS provider resources directly.
 See docs for the resources involved: aws_eks_cluster.

 resource "aws_eks_cluster" "this" {